Sebbia/antora-builder/README.md

 ./sebbia-antora-builder.sh build -p where/playbook/is.yml -o where/to/place/html
 ```

-## Directly builder usage without Docker
+## Direct build without Docker

-**WARNING:** This variant is harder for ordinary user.
+**WARNING:** This way is harder for ordinary user.

-This is dependencies which have to be installed on the host system:
+These are dependencies which have to be installed on the host system:
 * node >= 12
 * make
 * g++